Celestial navigation: Practical navigation

 Practical celestial navigation usually requires a marine chronometer to measure time, a sextant to measure the angles, an almanac giving schedules of the coordinates of celestial objects, a set of sight reduction tables to help perform the height and azimuth computations, and a chart of the region.
 With sight reduction tables, the only calculations required are addition and subtraction.
 Small handheld computers, laptops and even scientific calculators enable modern navigators to "reduce" sextant sights in minutes, by automating all the calculation and/or data lookup steps.
 Most people can master simpler celestial navigation procedures after a day or two of instruction and practice, even using manual calculation methods.

-Modern practical navigators usually use celestial navigation in combination with satellite navigation to correct a dead reckoning track, that is, a course estimated from a vessel's position, course and speed.
+Modern practical navigators usually use celestial navigation in combination with satellite navigation to correct a dead reckoning track, that is, a course estimated from a vessel's position, course, and speed.
 Using multiple methods helps the navigator detect errors and simplifies procedures.
-When used this way, a navigator from time to time measures the Sun's altitude with a sextant, then compares that with a precalculated altitude based on the exact time and estimated position of the observation.
-On the chart, one uses the straight edge of a plotter to mark each position line.
+When used this way, a navigator, from time to time, measures the Sun's altitude with a sextant, then compares that with a precalculated altitude based on the exact time and estimated position of the observation.
+On the chart, the straight edge of a plotter can mark each position line.
 If the position line indicates a location more than a few miles from the estimated position, more observations can be taken to restart the dead-reckoning track.

 In the event of equipment or electrical failure, taking Sun lines a few times a day and advancing them by dead reckoning allows a vessel to get a crude running fix sufficient to return to port.
 One can also use the Moon, a planet, Polaris, or one of 57 other navigational stars to track celestial positioning.

 Latitude

 Latitude was measured in the past either by measuring the altitude of the Sun at noon (the "noon sight") or by measuring the altitudes of any other celestial body when crossing the meridian (reaching its maximum altitude when due north or south), and frequently by measuring the altitude of Polaris, the north star (assuming it is sufficiently visible above the horizon, which it is not in the Southern Hemisphere).
 Polaris always stays within 1 degree of the celestial north pole.
 If a navigator measures the angle to Polaris and finds it to be 10 degrees from the horizon, then he is about 10 degrees north of the equator.
-This approximate latitude is then corrected using simple tables or almanac corrections to determine a latitude theoretically accurate to within a fraction of a mile.
+This approximate latitude is then corrected using simple tables or almanac corrections to determine a latitude that is theoretically accurate to within a fraction of a mile.
 Angles are measured from the horizon because locating the point directly overhead, the zenith, is not normally possible.
-When haze obscures the horizon, navigators use artificial horizons, which are horizontal mirrors or pans of reflective fluid, especially mercury historically.
+When haze obscures the horizon, navigators use artificial horizons, which are horizontal mirrors or pans of reflective fluid, especially mercury.
 In the latter case, the angle between the reflected image in the mirror and the actual image of the object in the sky is exactly twice the required altitude.